linux-nvme/nvme-cli/doc/rst/types.rst

   Identifier (UUID) as specified in RFC 4122.

 ``NVME_NIDT_CSI``
-  The NID field contains the command set indentifier.
+  The NID field contains the command set identifier.